cloudposse-terraform-components/aws-eks-alb-controller-ingress-group/src/README.md

 # Component: `eks-alb-controller-ingress-group`

-This component provisions a Kubernetes Service that creates an ALB for a specific [IngressGroup].
+This component provisions a Kubernetes Service that creates an AWS Application Load Balancer (ALB) for a specific IngressGroup (https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/ingress/annotations/#ingressgroup).

-An [IngressGroup] is a feature of the [alb-controller] which allows multiple Kubernetes Ingresses to share the same Application Load Balancer.
+An IngressGroup is a feature of the AWS Load Balancer Controller (https://github.com/kubernetes-sigs/aws-load-balancer-controller) which allows multiple Kubernetes Ingresses to share the same Application Load Balancer.
 ## Usage

 **Stack Level**: Regional